bgctw/Bigleaf.jl/README.md

 ## Installation and Loading

-The `bigleaf.jl` R package can be installed with the usual command once:
+The `Bigleaf.jl` package can be installed with the usual command once:

 ```julia
 using Pkg